 Shop at Luxury Downtown Department Stores

 The Hudson Bay Company (The Bay) is a historic Canadian department store that sells everything from clothing and accessories to homeware—look out for "Bay Days" for special sales.
 Holt Renfrew is a Canadian, high-end department store that is highly recommended if you’re looking for something quintessentially Canadian to take home.
 Nordstrom Pacific Centre found close by at 799 Robson Street, opened its doors in 2015 to offer fashionistas a taste of the American high-end department store experience.

 Find Your Favorite Food Truck

 Vancouver is a foodie city, teeming with incredible restaurants of every sort.
-The best restaurants in Downtown Vancouver run the gamut from food trucks and izakayas, to seafood extravaganzas and high-end Italian restaurants.
+The best restaurants in downtown Vancouver run the gamut from food trucks and izakayas (Japanese pubs) to seafood extravaganzas, and high-end Italian restaurants.

 The Vancouver Art Gallery plaza is a hub for some of the city’s most beloved food trucks such as Tacofino, which now also has several brick and mortar locations serving the popular burritos and tacos, and Mom’s Grilled Cheese Truck.
-Vancouver's famous Japadog’s Japanese-inspired hot dogs can usually be found nearby on Burrard Street.
-Download the StreetFood app to find out where and when the food trucks will be open, or just look out for the line-ups!
+Vancouver's famous Japadog’s, Japanese-inspired hot dogs, can usually be found nearby on Burrard Street.
+Download the StreetFood app to find out where and when the food trucks will be open, or just keep an eye out for the lines.

 Fly Over Canada